 We love these horses of the past and they are very important to the Appaloosa breed, but what were they?
 What breeding is behind them?
 In most cases, no one really knows.
 It is even uncertain whether or not historic breeding documentation is accurate.
 These horses are not 100% anything.
 The percentage of F-numbered ApHC horses in a pedigree does not indicate purity.

-It is for this specific reason ICAA chose to use the full-generation concept of eight generations with no out-crossing to reach official Purebred status recognized by science.
+It is for this specific reason that the ICAA chose to use the full-generation concept of eight generations with no out-crossing to reach official Purebred status recognized by science.

-No. ICAA is set up to always allow new Appaloosa blood into the Regular and Foundation registries.
+No. ICAA is set up to always allow new Appaloosa blood into the General and Foundation divisions.

 ICAA Members are like-minded individuals who believe in the preservation of the Appaloosa breed.
 Those breeders who strive for high-generation horses are promoted by ICAA when possible to acknowledge their hard work.
 In addition, members have access to the following:

-At this time, ICAA is not big enough to hold shows, but there are talks going on about holding a few in the future, possibly combined with other breed shows.
+At this time, the ICAA is not big enough to hold live shows, but there are talks going on about holding a few in the future, possibly combined with other breed shows.
 The ICAA is holding virtual shows.
 However, the ICAA does have an Open Show Point Program (OSPP).
 If an ICAA Appaloosa or Youth is enrolled in the OSPP, the horse may gain ICAA show points from showing in open shows and Appaloosa breed shows.
 These points will become a part of the ICAA horse's permanent file.
 High Point awards will be given.
 See the OSPP under Programs > https://icaainc.com/open-show

 Copyright © 2023 International Colored Appaloosa Association, Inc - All Rights Reserved.

 Powered by GoDaddy Website Builder